Time and Date Stamps (logged): 01:42:01 08-29-2008

 Problem Number 5

-At clock time t = 12 sec the depth of water in a container is 64 cm, while at clock
+At clock time t = 10 sec the illumination of a source is 47 watts/m^2, while at clock

-time t = 28 sec the depth is 36 cm.
-Plot the corresponding points on a graph of depth
+time t = 31 sec the illumination is 19 watts/m^2.
+Plot the corresponding points on a

-vs. clock time and determine the slope of the straight line segment connecting these
+graph of illumination vs. clock time and determine the slope of the straight line segment

-points.
-Explain why this slope represents the average rate at which the water depth
+connecting these points.
+Explain why this slope represents the rate at which the

-average rate of change of y with respect to t, between clock times t = 28 and t = 31.
+change of y with respect to t, between clock times t = 31 and t = 33.